 How to Clean Marble Surfaces

-Marble is in fact limestone that has been metamorphosed through heat and pressure during geological events.
-During this process, natural elements produce the variety of colours and veining that look so appealing.
+Marble is, in fact, limestone that has been metamorphosed through heat and pressure during geological events.
+During this process, natural elements produce a variety of colours and veining that look so appealing.

 The result of this natural process creates a more soft and porous rock than similar materials such as granite.
 This, in turn, leads to a higher risk of damage when not properly cared for.

 What You Should Avoid When Cleaning Marble Surfaces